Arboreal Singularities: Arboreal singularities

 Fix an element $\fp\in\fP_T\setminus\{\fp_0\}$.

 Introduce the open cell

 of dimension $\rho(\fp)-1$. \end{defn}

 Now the two preceding propositions coupled with general theory~(\cite{bjorner, mccrory}) immediately imply the following.
 Recall that a {\em finite regular cell complex} is a Hausdorff space $X$ with a finite collection of closed cells $c_i \subset X$ whose interiors $c_i^\circ \subset c_i$ provide a partition of $X$ and boundaries $\partial c_i \subset X$ are unions of cells.
 A finite regular cell complex $X$ has the {\em intersection property} if the intersection of any two cells $c_i, c_j\subset X$ is either another cell or empty.
+(This holds for example if the closed cells are convex polyhedra in Euclidean spaces glued along convex subspaces as found in Proposition~\ref{prop strat}.)
 The {\em order complex} of a poset is the natural simplicial complex with simplices the finite totally-ordered chains of the poset.
 (Other useful references include~ \cite{bb, wachs}.)

 \begin{thm} Let $T$ be a tree with associated arboreal link $\sL^\link_T$.

 The decomposition of the arboreal link $\sL^\link_T$ into the cells $\sL^\link_T(\fp)$, for $\fp\in \fP_T \setminus \{\fp_0\}$, is a regular cell complex with the intersection property.
 It is homeomorphic to the order complex of $\fP_T \setminus \{\fp_0\}$. \end{thm}